hephalump/pm-prompt-library/README.md

 # PM Prompt Library

+A curated library of prompts product managers can use for discovery, strategy, comms, interviews, and data work.

+## What This Is

-A working collection of prompts for product managers.
-These are the prompts I reach for during real PM work — drafting discovery plans, pressure-testing strategy, writing stakeholder updates, prepping for interviews, and digging through data.
+A working collection of prompts I actually use in product management — for shaping discovery, pressure-testing strategy, drafting stakeholder updates, prepping for interviews, and getting more out of data.
+Each prompt is a standalone Markdown file with a clear purpose and a copy-paste-ready template.

+## Who It's For

-It's built for PMs who want a reliable starting point instead of a blank box, and for anyone curious how AI fits into day-to-day product work.
+Product managers who want a reliable starting point instead of a blank box.
+Useful whether you're early in your PM career and looking for structure, or experienced and looking to move faster with AI in the loop.
+Adjacent roles — founders, product ops, program managers, designers — will find plenty here too.

-## Contents
+## What's Inside

 - [discovery](./discovery) — user research, problem framing, opportunity sizing
 - [strategy](./strategy) — vision, roadmaps, prioritization, positioning